-Prior to the beginning of each school year, the District shall issue an appropriate public announcement which advises students, parents/guardians, employees and the general public of the District's established grievance procedures for resolving complaints of discrimination based on sex or disability.
-Included in such announcement will be the name, address and telephone number of the Civil Rights Compliance Officer.
+Prior to the beginning of each school year, the District will issue an appropriate public announcement or publication which advises students, parents or legal guardians, employees, and other relevant individuals of the District's established grievance process for resolving complaints of discrimination and/or harassment.
+This announcement or publication will include the name, office address, telephone number, and email address of the CRCO(s).
+The District's website will reflect current and complete contact information for the CRCO(s).